wechaty/docusaurus/docusaurus/docs/polyglot/scala/overview.md

 [![Scala Wechaty](https://img.shields.io/badge/Wechaty-Scala-890)](https://github.com/wechaty/scala-wechaty)

-Scala Wechaty is a Scala programming client derived from the Wechaty ecosystem.Scala's static types help avoid bugs in complex applications,hence Scala wechaty is very easy to use,implement and is also very efficient.You can find more information on Scala-Wechaty [here](https://github.com/wechaty/scala-wechaty-getting-started).The [General Architecture Diagram](https://wechaty.js.org/docs/polyglot/diy/) illustrates on how the Scala-Wechaty can be implemented on the already existing TypeScript Wechaty ecosystem.
+Scala Wechaty is a Scala programming client derived from the Wechaty ecosystem.
+Scala's static types help avoid bugs in complex applications, hence Scala wechaty is very easy to use, implement and is also very efficient.
+You can find more information on Scala-Wechaty [here](https://github.com/wechaty/scala-wechaty-getting-started).
+The [General Architecture Diagram](https://wechaty.js.org/docs/polyglot/diy/) illustrates how the Scala-Wechaty can be implemented on the already existing TypeScript Wechaty ecosystem.

 ## Features of Scala-Wechaty